Emergency Lift Phone Solutions for Australian Buildings — AS1735.19 Compliant

 Audits, Managed PC, Managed firewall.

 Emergency lift phone services must meet Australian Standard AS 1735 and Building Code of Australia requirements.
-Pickle’s lift phone service is designed to support these obligations — book a building assessment to confirm the right configuration for your site.
+Pickle’s lift phone service meets AS 1735.19 requirements and supports Building Code obligations — book a building assessment to confirm the right configuration for your site.

 Trusted by Australian businesses since 2013